Skip to content

 ::subset

-Use ::subset block to create and update subsets.
-You specify the subset name in the second column
+Use ::subset to create or update subsets.
+Put the subset name in Column B.

 Option / parameterDescription